VARICOSE VEINS & SSD BENEFITS

 - Obesity.
-Obesity is a medical term and it doesn’t mean being slightly overweight.
+Obesity is a medical term.
 Morbid obesity occurs when you have too much weight on your body for your height.
 If you weigh too much, then it puts pressure on the veins and can create more risk for varicose veins.

 - Standing or sitting for long periods of time.
 If you have an office job that requires you to sit throughout an eight hour day, then the extended sitting will create a greater risk of getting varicose veins.
 Likewise, standing all day can add to the issue.
 Try to alternate sitting and standing during the day.
 Movement helps the blood flow in your legs.
 Additionally, to help blood flow, you can spend some time lying down with your legs above your heart.

 If you have believe you have varicose veins, then go to the doctor.
 Your doctor will examine your legs and look at your veins while you are sitting and also standing.
 They will ask you about any pain, swelling, or symptoms that your are having.

 Your doctor will probably do an ultrasound to check your blood flow.
 This test uses high frequency sound waves to look at the vein.
 The doctor holds a wand, which emits the sound waves, next to your skin.
 The ultrasound gives a picture of the blood that is flowing in your veins.

 Your doctor may also do a venogram to assess your veins.
 During this test, your doctor injects a dye into your legs and then takes X-rays of the area.
 The dye appears on the X-rays and then your doctor can how your blood is flowing.
 If your blood is flowing backward, then your doctor knows you have damaged veins.
 Additionally, tests such as ultrasounds are helpful if you doctor is looking for another reason for the swelling in your legs, such as a blood clot.